TheCOBRALab/CParty/README.md

   -k  --pk-only          Only add base pairs which cross the constraint structure.
 The constraint structure is returned if there are no energetically favorable crossing base pairs
-  -d  --dangles          Specify the dangle model to be used (base is 2) -P, --paramFile        Read energy parameters from paramfile, instead of using the default parameter set.\n
+  -d  --dangles          Specify the dangle model to be used (base is 2) -P, --paramFile        Read energy parameters from paramfile, instead of using the default parameter set.\n -s, --samples          Give the number of samples foe the stochastic backtracking (default 1000)
       --noConv           Do not convert DNA into RNA.
-This will use the Matthews 2004 parameters for DNA
+This will use the Matthews 2004 parameters for DNA --noPS             Don't create a Postscript drawing of the base pair probabilities

 ```